-If a company is to carry on trading the file must be brought up to date with all missing Annual Returns and Accounts.
+If a UK company is to carry on trading the file must be brought up to date with all missing Annual Returns and Accounts.

-If the Company is only being restored to release assets, filing of Annual Returns and Accounts will not be required, but undertakings by the Applicant or Directors of the company will have to be given to the Court agreeing to re-apply for striking off once the assets have been released.
+When a UK Company is only being restored to release assets, filing of Annual Returns and Accounts will not be required, but undertakings by the Applicant or Directors of the company will have to be given to the Court agreeing to re-apply for striking off once the assets have been released.

 In order for an application to the High Court to be made to restore to the register a company which has been struck off and dissolved, it will be necessary for an application to be made either by a shareholder or director of the company.